 For now the Cyclocar will be fully electric.
 The hybrid version of the flying car is expected in the next phase of testing.

 What will be the pluses of the hybrid flying car?

 Cyclocar is a compact eVTOL and offers very quick control of its 360 degree thrust vectors.
 It is very, very maneuverable and particularly quiet - which could come in handy when operating for military purposes or when flying over urban areas.

-Built with various purposes in mind, the Cyclocar will also be able to land on surfaces with a 30 degree incline and even dock on vertical surfaces.
+Built with various purposes in mind, the Cyclocar will be able to land even on surfaces with a 30 degree inclination and even dock on vertical surfaces.

 The plan calls for the hybrid flying car to be available for civilian and military use.
 Which?
 Urban air mobility, search and rescue, police work, firefighting, tourism, surveying, battlefield transport and more.